diaorui/peek-deck/ai.md

 *Mistral AI_*

-Devstral Small 2 24B Instruct 2512 is a lightweight, agentic LLM optimized for software engineering tasks, featuring a 256k context window and FP8 precision.
-It excels at tool usage, code exploration, and multi-file editing, making it ideal for AI code assistants and agentic coding applications.
+Devstral Small 2 24B Instruct 2512 is a lightweight, agentic LLM for software engineering tasks, excelling at codebase exploration and multi-file editing with a 256k context window and FP8 precision.
+It is ideal for AI code assistants and agentic coding use cases, capable of running locally on consumer hardware.

 `24.0B`

-⬇️ 7,222 • ❤️ 262 • 1d ago
+⬇️ 7,222 • ❤️ 264 • 1d ago

 ---